giantswarm/cloud-director-app-collection/README.md

 ## Installing

-When the Management Cluster is provisioned using [management-clusters-fleet](https://github.com/giantswarm/management-clusters-fleet/blob/main/bases/) flux is configured to apply the manifest stored in this repository.
+When the Management Cluster is provisioned using [management-clusters-fleet](https://github.com/giantswarm/management-clusters-fleet/blob/main/bases/) flux is configured to apply the manifests stored in this repository.

 ## Contact